Run Reth in a private testnet using Kurtosis

 Step 1: Define the parameters and shape of your private network

-First, in your home directory, create a file with the name network_params.json with the following contents:
+First, in your home directory, create a file with the name network_params.yaml with the following contents:

 Step 2: Spin up your network